ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Low-order shape factors result in faster simulations, but may lead to more noisy results.
     High-order shape factors are computationally more expensive, but may increase the overall accuracy of the results.
 For production runs it is generally safer to use high-order shape factors, such as cubic order.

-    Note that this input parameter is not optional and must always be set in all input files (provided that there is at least one particle species in the simulation).
+    Note that this input parameter is not optional and must always be set in all input files provided that there is at least one particle species (set in input as ``particles.species_names``) or one laser species (set in input as ``lasers.names``) in the simulation.
 No default value is provided automatically.

 * ``algo.maxwell_solver`` (`string`, optional)
     The algorithm for the Maxwell field solver.